kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/Problem Set 7: Regular Expressions/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-**working.py**: Expects a str as input in either of the following two 12-hour formats:
+**working.py**: Prompts the user for a time in either of the following two 12-hour formats via input:
 <pre>
    9:00 AM to 5:00 PM
    9 AM to 5 PM